International Brands Win US Shoppers with Quality Fulfillment

 Consumers generally have two competing perceptions of international brands: high-end luxury or budget friendly.
 These perceptions are split by income, with lower income consumers interested in low prices, while higher income shoppers crave luxuries.
 Depending on their product portfolios, international brands should assess their pricing strategies in-line with how they want their products to be perceived and valued by shoppers.

-The End of De Minimis Signals Turbulence for Some International Brands
+The End of De Minimis Creates Turbulence for Some International Brands

 The de minimis exemption defines the minimum value threshold under which tariffs and import duties are waived.
-President Trump signed an executive order in late July ending the de minimis trade exemption for all packages shipped from other countries.
-The de minimis exemption defines the minimum value threshold under which tariffs and import duties are waived.
-On August 29, all shipments with goods originating internationally will be assessed for tariffs, duties, and taxes and require formal clearance.
-This is in addition to the end of de minimis exemption for goods originating in China, which occurred in May 2025.
+President Trump signed an executive order in late July 2025 ending the de minimis trade exemption for all packages shipped from other countries.

-The end of de minimis signals headwinds for international brands shipping directly from international origins to US consumers.
-They will need to reevaluate their fulfillment strategies and potentially pursue a US-based fulfillment strategy to avoid higher duties and taxes, as well as poorer customer experiences.
-By tackling new fulfillment strategies, they also position themselves to compete mor effectively for US customers.
+The end of de minimis signaled headwinds for international brands shipping directly from international origins to US consumers.
+Many need to reevaluate their fulfillment strategies and potentially pursue a US-based fulfillment strategy to avoid higher duties and taxes, as well as poorer customer experiences.
+By tackling new fulfillment strategies, they also position themselves to compete more effectively for US customers.

-International Brands Must Focus on High Quality Fulfillment to Meet Consumers’ Expectations
+International Brands Focus on High Quality Fulfillment to Meet Consumers’ Expectations

-US consumers are increasingly cautious amid tariff anxiety and economic uncertainty.
-And international brands are competing with national brands for their wallet share.
+US consumers are not necessarily won over easily, and international brands are competing with national brands for their wallet share.
 International retailers will need to carefully consider how they communicate quality and balance prices to attract customers.

 Per Radial’s research on consumer preferences and expectations for brands, it’s not only the products themselves that drive long-term loyalty.
 They want great shopping experiences—from the website to order delivery.
 In fact, quality fulfillment is very important to US consumers.
 Seventy-two percent of consumers say shipping speed and reliability are the most important factors in deciding whether to buy from modern brands.
 They also want easy and free returns (63%), more than things like brand identity or product personalization.